Theodor Blum: Professional career

 Theodor and his pregnant wife returned to New York City where their first child Oscar was born in December 1912.
 Later two daughters, Elizabeth and Ruth were born.
 Theodor began his professional career in his brother Richard's suite of offices.
 Initially his work was “chiefly as a dental hygienist, with only a rare patient in my specialty.”

-By the end of 1912 Dr. Blum was named associate oral surgeon at the New York Throat, Nose, and Lung Hospital and had given his first professional lecture for the Harlem Dental Society.
+By the end of 1912 Blum was named associate oral surgeon at the New York Throat, Nose, and Lung Hospital and had given his first professional lecture for the Harlem Dental Society.
 A year later he was director and chief of oral surgery at the hospital (where he served for ten years) and had read a paper at the New York College of Dentistry.
-Dr. Blum became a U.S. citizen in December 1920.
+Blum became a U.S. citizen in December 1920.

-In 1923 Dr. Blum became the chief of the oral surgery department at United Israel Zion Hospital in Brooklyn where he served until 1925.
-From 1929 to 1940 Dr. Blum was Attending Oral Surgeon and Director of the Department of Oral Surgery at the Sydenham Hospital.
+In 1923 Blum became the chief of the oral surgery department at United Israel Zion Hospital in Brooklyn where he served until 1925.
+From 1929 to 1940 Blum was Attending Oral Surgeon and Director of the Department of Oral Surgery at the Sydenham Hospital.
 He was also Director of the Oral Surgery Service at Park East Hospital from 1931 to 1942.
 From 1919 to the end of his career he was consulting oral surgeon for at least five hospitals and clinics, in addition to his primary positions.
 He also held various teaching positions in this period primarily at New York Post-Graduate Hospital and Columbia University.

-Dr. Blum's first major contribution to oral surgery was to popularize local anesthesia in the United States by giving demonstrations of nerve blocks with Novocain to dentists and oral surgeons.
+Blum's first major contribution to oral surgery was to popularize local anesthesia in the United States by giving demonstrations of nerve blocks with Novocain to dentists and oral surgeons.
 Use of Novocain was introduced in Europe in 1905.
-Dr. Blum's first experience with the type of local anesthesia, known as block anesthesia, was during his post-graduate study in Europe in 1912.
-Upon Dr. Blum's return to New York in December 1912 he was asked to give his first lecture to a professional dental organization, the Harlem Dental Society.
+Blum's first experience with the type of local anesthesia, known as block anesthesia, was during his post-graduate study in Europe in 1912.
+Upon Blum's return to New York in December 1912 he was asked to give his first lecture to a professional dental organization, the Harlem Dental Society.
 He chose that lecture to be on block anesthesia with Novocain, the first presentation on that subject to an American dental society.
-The lecture was the start of over a decade of lectures and published papers by Dr. Blum on local anesthesia.
+The lecture was the start of over a decade of lectures and published papers by Blum on local anesthesia.
 In 1913 he was asked to teach a course on block anesthesia at the New York Throat, Nose, and Lung Hospital, the first such course given in the United States.
 It was followed by many others.
 The technical guides he suggested and simplifications he introduced were those adopted by American dentists and oral surgeons.